glendmaatita/docker-development-environment/README.md

 # Docker for Development Environment

 Vagrant is awesome, as isolated Development Environment.
-Unfortunately, we cannot use Vagrant in MacOs for severtal reason.
+Unfortunately, we cannot use Vagrant in MacOs for some reasons (yeah, I know we can still use Vagrant with Parallels).
 Therefore, we use this Docker configuration as `Vagrant Replacement`.
 The Docker Image is based on Ubuntu Jammy (22.04 LTS).

 Using this configuration, we finally have isolated environment for Development.
 We use it as *stateful* environment, means we rarely destroy any data inside the container.